Keeper vs RoboForm: 2 veteran password managers compared

 Browser extensions

-The duo offers extensions for all the commonly-used browsers like Chrome, Safari, Firefox, and Edge.
-You can add the extension to your browser with pretty much just a click.
+The duo offers extensions for all the commonly used browsers like Chrome, Safari, Firefox, and Edge.
+You can add the extension to your browser with just a click.

-When it comes to functionality, both password managers’ extensions offer only the core features.
+When it comes to functionality, the extensions only offer the core features.
 You can expect to find things like autofill, autosave, and password generator, but that’s about the extent of it.
 All other features are tied to their web apps, which is pretty standard for password managers.

-Looks-wise, the two password managers keep things neat and minimal.
+Looks-wise, both password managers are neat and minimal.
 The limited features that are offered are all carefully organized for easy access.

 Mobile apps

-To set up your Keeper or RoboForm mobile app, you’ll need to download the app from either the Apple App Store or the Google Play Store.
+To set up your Keeper or RoboForm mobile app, you need to download the app from either the Apple App Store or the Google Play Store.

-In Keeper’s case, its mobile apps for Android and iOS sport rather distinct aesthetics.
+In Keeper’s case, its mobile apps for Android and iOS look much different..
 However, both versions are equally responsive, intuitive, and modern.
 Additionally, they also house all the same features that you’d find in Keeper’s browser and desktop apps.
-The only feature that’s noticeably absent is password importing/exporting.
+The only feature that’s noticeably absent is password importing and exporting.

-In stark contrast, RoboForm’s mobile apps for iOS and Android look very alike.
-Polished and minimal, you’ll have no trouble finding your way.
+In contrast, RoboForm’s mobile apps for iOS and Android look very similar.
 However, the apps’ functionalities are limited to just core ones like autofill, password generator, and password audit.

 Additionally, some users also note that the features within the apps don’t work as seamlessly or as effectively as expected.
 For instance, the autofill feature occasionally struggles to fill in the necessary credentials.
 Visit our dedicated guides for the best password managers for iPhone and Android devices if you want a seamless experience.